cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 # Named Graphs and the Default Graph (RDF Dataset)

 Because triples were created before quads, the two ways of denoting information in RDF must be compatible with each other.
-Triples exist in the Default Graph while quads exist within their own, distinct, graph.
+This is done by defining two seperate domains: the Default Graph and any Named Graphs.
+Triples exist in the Default Graph while quads exist within their own, distinct, Named Graphs as defined by the dataset.
 In the case of IrishGen currently, there are no triples but only quads.
 Every bit of information stored within IrishGen is given a MS as a Named Graph (sometimes termed "context").
 This has consequences for how SPARQL handles queries which deal with Named Graphs.

 Sadly, Named Graphs have [many formal definitions](https://www.w3.org/TR/2014/NOTE-rdf11-datasets-20140225/)